DrKembhavi-s/DrKembhavi-s.github.io/_posts/2026-09-06-What-does-it-mean-to-be-a-Teacher?.md

 ---
 layout: post
-title: "What Does It Mean To Be A Teacher?"
+title: "What Does It Mean To Be A Teacher?" ***A Teachers' Day Reflection — and a Reckoning for Ayurveda***
 date: 2026-09-06 09:00:00 +0530
 categories: [Reflections & Musings]
 author: "Dr Aakash Kembhavi"